When Apple goes big, it tends to follow suit.

 Not just a pretty face

-One feature the iPad Pro does have over the new iPhone 6s is speed - that’s thanks to the incredibly powerful new 64-bit A9X chip.
+One feature the iPad Pro does have over the new iPhone 6s is speed – that’s thanks to the incredibly powerful new 64-bit A9X chip.
 How powerful is it?
-This processor can simultaneously render up to three streams of 4K video footage in iMovie, or rotate a 3D model of a skeleton in the 3D4Medical app without the kind of stutters that will make your blood boil.
+This processor can simultaneously render up to three streams of 4K video footage in iMovie, or rotate a 3D model of a skeleton in the 3D4Medical app without succumbing to the stutters.

 Basically, it’s quick.
 Supremely quick, which is good for the professional creative sorts this iPad is aimed at.

 Even high performance games like Geometry Wars and Asphalt 8 will flow without a hitch on this tablet.
 That said, playing a racer is tricky on such a large screen.
-Sure, it makes for an incredibly immersive experience, but the experience is kind of like driving a super-luxurious bus.
-Simpler, tap-based titled fare a lot better on this work-centric iPad.
+Sure, it makes for an incredibly immersive experience, but one that’s kind of like driving a super-luxurious bus.
+Simpler, tap-based titles fare a lot better on this work-centric iPad.

 There is one thing the iPad Pro excels at when it comes entertainment: sound.
 If you’ve always hated gaming on the iPad without headphones thanks to its one dimensional audio, the Pro will change your mind.
-This means no matter which orientation your iPad is in, it will automatically channel the highs and mids to the top two speakers.
+No matter which orientation your iPad is in, it will automatically channel the highs and mids to the top two of its four speakers.

 However you hold your iPad, the result is a full-bodied version of the latest Adele tune.
 Or whatever you’re into.

 This feature immediately elevates the iPad Pro to entertainment hub status.
-Whether you’re playing a game or watching a movie, the experience is immersive and addictive.
-Crossy Road on a tablet this size is the height of decadence.
+Whether you’re gaming or watching a movie, the experience is immersive and addictive.
+Playing Crossy Road on a tablet this size is the height of decadence.

 Although Apple’s latest operating system brings multitasking to every iPad, iOS 9 makes most sense with the Pro.
 Using the tablet in Split View mode is like having two full-sized iPad Minis side by side – except in a way that’s actually useful.
 It means you can comfortably read emails and look up information without having to zoom in on details.